Published: March 26, 2020

-Procedural fairness complaints concern how the decision making body arrived at their decision while “substance” refers to what the decision actually was.
+Procedural fairness complaints concern how the decision-making body arrived at their decision while “substance” refers to what the decision actually was.
 To make a complaint you must be entitled to procedural fairness in the first place.

-To summarize, individuals affected by the decisions of public authorities are owed a duty of fairness unless statute explicitly gets rid of it.
+To summarize, individuals affected by the decisions of public authorities are owed a duty of fairness unless the statute explicitly gets rid of it.
 If the duty of fairness applies, the individual affected by the decision must be given notice and an opportunity to tell their side of the story.

 The Breach in the Duty of Fairness

 The Office of the Privacy Commissioner of Canada relied on case law in Ocean Port Hotel Ltd v British Columbia [2001 SCC 52] and argued that all principles of natural justice, including the duty of fairness, were ousted by statutory language in the Privacy Act.
 The Court examined the notice of intention to investigate provisions in the Privacy Act and came to the opposite conclusion.
 Section 31 of the Privacy Act states that “the head of the government institution concerned” must be notified of the intention to investigate the complaint and the substance of the complaint.
 Subsection 32(2) of the Privacy Act allows “the head of the government institution concerned” to respond to the complaint.
 The plain language of the statute states that certain persons must be notified and given the opportunity to make representations.
 The Court stated that the statute does not exempt the Office of the Privacy Commissioner of Canada from notifying or allowing third parties who may be affected by its decision to make representations.